hop-protocol/docs/js-sdk/getting-started.md

 ### Estimate tokens that will be received at destination

 Call this to estimate how you'll receive at the destination.
-This is what the UI uses to show user the estimated tokens amount out.&#x20;
+This is what the UI uses to show user the estimated tokens amount out.

 ```javascript
 import { Hop, Chain } from '@hop-protocol/sdk'